ankurk91/google-chat-electron/README.md

 ```
 sudo apt install ~/path/to/google-chat-electron-xxx-amd64.deb
 ```
-* This should work on Debian Linux or derivatives (Ubuntu, Mint, Elementary etc).
+* Relaunch the app if already running

 ### Uninstall
+* Quit from app if running
-You can remove the app with this command
+* You can remove the app with this command
 ```
 sudo apt-get remove --purge google-chat-electron
 ```
+* The uninstallation script should remove all relevant files and folders

+### Troubleshoot
+#### White screen on launch?
+Press `CTRL+R` to reload the app, check your internet connection.

 ### Todos
 * [x] Create automated release via Github actions